 According to the FBI’s most recent data, there were almost 8 million property crime offenses in the United States in 2015.
 And, according to Occupational Health and Safety Administration (OSHA) estimates, roughly 2 million employees per year are affected by some form of workplace violence.

 The U.S. Chamber of Commerce Foundation publishes content on disaster response and related issues.
 Find and access current and archived items in our database.

-Throughout the years, the U.S. Chamber of Commerce Foundation's Corporate Citizenship Awards have recognized businesses for their investment in societal issues including disaster response and community resilience.
+At the reception, we will recognize businesses for their investment in disaster response, recovery, and community resilience.
 Join us in celebrating those companies who have made a difference and saved lives.

 The U.S. Chamber of Commerce Foundation works with private sectors who want to help with relief efforts in Ecuador.